 When meeting directors they usually like the option of a Company Voluntary Arrangement , but they do have the obvious worries about future trading.

 Common ideas include “we want a CVA to restructure the business, but we are worried that our intellectual property would be put at risk”.
 Or “if we do a CVA, we may be unable to tender for new contracts”.
 Or “why would our client continue to work with a company in a CVA”?

 So, what are possible solutions to these problems?
 Here, at KSA Group, we are pragmatic experts who will always try to help you find solutions.
 By using a CVA we can restructure viable but distressed companies.
 Sometimes this requires solving complex problems that can mean a standalone CVA is not sufficient.
 In appropriate circumstances we have used the following methods to address such complex scenarios.

 What is a Hive Up?

 Hive essentially means “to move”.
 An asset, or the whole business can be ‘hived’ up to a currently existing or newly formed GROUP company, we call this “groupco”.

 This can be a really clean vehicle that is either newly incorporated or a company that already exists in the director’s or group portfolio.
 It will often have a clean balance sheet, no existing liabilities, but of course, a low credit rating, often 40-50 out of 100 or so.
-This is better than having no rating, post CVA.
+But of course, this is better than having no rating, post CVA.

-Moving assets within a group is not usually a problem for taxation (we stress that we are not tax experts and you should take your own advice from tax experts).
+Moving assets within a group is not usually a problem for taxation (though we do stress that we are not tax experts and you should take your own advice from tax experts).

 OR groupco can acquire the business of oldco through a business asset sale.
 The trading business can then make payments for the purchase of the assets to oldco, which in turn uses the receipts as the contributions into a company voluntary arrangement .